Apr 162013

 2. HCAHPS on discharge info

-3. Care Transitions Measure (3 – item, see http://www.caretransitions.org/documents/CTM3Specs0807.pdf)
+3. Care Transitions Measure (3 – item)

-4. Patient Activation Measure (13-item, see http://www.ncbi.nlm.nih.gov/pmc/articles/PMC1361231/table/tbl1/)
+4. Patient Activation Measure (13-item, see: http://www.ncbi.nlm.nih.gov/pmc/articles/PMC1361231/table/tbl1/)

 Note: There are some areas where the solicitation is unclear or internally inconsistent.
-You should stay abreast of updated FAQs by subscribing to the email list at: https://service.govdelivery.com/service/subscribe.html?code=USCMS_626

 Key words: hospital readmission, care transitions, 3026 funding, evidence-based intervenitons, patient activation measure, budget worksheet, financing, medicare beneficiaries, payment rate, CMS